Summary

 Will’s current research interests include

-- Economic geographies of sustainability transitions
+• Economic geographies of zero carbon transitions

-- democracy and sustainability transitions
+• Governance and democracy in sustainability transitions

 Publications